 The interior of the castle baroque decorations and the walls are covered in 17th century gold-gilded leather.
 The unique attraction inside the castle is its largest collection of red deer antlers shown in the Speisesaal (dining room), including the heaviest red deer antler in the world.
 The other collections are, for example, porcelains from China, Japan, and Meissen.
 The most eye-opening piece is the four-poster bed for Augustus the Strong’s Japanese palace, which had approximately a million peacock, pheasant, guinea hen, and duck feathers woven into the canvas.
 Besides, a collection of royal carriages is shown in the entrance hall.

 The castle’s u-shaped park has an area of approximately 230 by 150 meters.
 The gardens are in the French style and, were never completed because of the death of Augustus the Strong.
-An 8-arm, star-shaped system of alleys was cut through the forest on the northern side of the property.
+An 8-arm, star-shaped system of alleys cut through the forest on the northern side of the property.
 It could take hours to take a round walk there.
-The Little Pheasant Castle is very idyllically located near the banks of the castle pond, with its own miniature harbor and Saxony’s only lighthouse.
+Apart from that, the Little Pheasant Castle near the banks of the castle pond, with its own miniature harbor and Saxony’s only lighthouse, is worth a visit as well.

 It is common to combine the trip to Meissen and Moritzburg.
 The group trip starts at Dresden.
 The journey includes the discovery of the porcelain city Meissen, learn all about the white gold, and then see the impressive hunting lodge Moritzburg.